 The site has an Environmental Protection Licence 11912 as issued by the NSW Environmental Projection Authority (EPA).
-This licence was discussed with the Environment and Social Responsibility Manager during the audit.
-There are no significant issues arising from the last three years of operation of the facility with respect to compliance with the licence requirements.
+This licence was discussed with environmental personnel during the audit.
+There are no major issues arising from the last three years of operation of the facility with respect to compliance with the licence requirements although the following two events were reported: